 Commercial marine insurance covers property that is transportable, movable or involved in the transfer of products.
 This may include cargo damage or losses that occur on cargo vessels, ships, terminals, or the transport of goods between points of origin and their final destination.

-What is Commercial Marine Insurance?
+What Is Commercial Marine Insurance?

 Every business is unique and has its own set of goals and circumstances that they must overcome.
 Organizations that do business over the water face certain challenges and risks that could result in financial ruin if certain situations may occur.
 Commercial marine insurance can help minimize these risks by covering specified losses or damage to vessels.

 Commercial Marine Insurance Coverage Options

 Commercial marine insurance can be purchased for a wide range of watercrafts, such as recreational boats, tankers, commercial fishing boats, and oil barges.
 Coverage can even be acquired for entire marinas and boat factories.
 Like other types of insurance, commercial marine insurance can be customized to meet the unique needs of a business.
 Companies have the option to choose their policy coverage limits, as well as their policy options, based on their needs and budget.

 Hull insurance is a specialized type of insurance that offers protection against physical damage to a boat or vessel.
 It also covers operating equipment, such as machinery.
 Hull insurance covers all water vessels, but is limited to commercial ocean crafts like oil rigs, tugboats, barges, floating equipment, and similar vessels.

 Marine cargo insurance is one of the most common methods used to protect the value of goods from theft or physical damage.
 While you are not required to purchase cargo insurance, it is a smart choice if you wish to prevent your goods from being exposed to certain risks that could result in catastrophic losses.

 Marine Liability Insurance

 Marine liability insurance provides comprehensive protection against third-party liabilities that certain companies are exposed to during their water operations.
 This type of insurance typically covers illnesses, injuries, and sometimes even the loss of life due to vessel operations.
 Damage to cargo or other vessels, medical expenditures, collision incidents, and associated expenses due to quarantine may also be covered by some policies.

 Who Should Acquire Commercial Marine Insurance?

 Any business involved in the maritime industry, such as gaming vessels, cargo ships, cruise ships, terminal operators, stevedores, tug and tow boats, mega yachts, and passengers’ boats can benefit from having a policy.
 If you are not sure if you should acquire a commercial marine insurance policy, speak with an experienced specialty insurance broker.

-Speak to an Experienced Specialty Insurance Broker
+Speak To An Experienced Specialty Insurance Agency

 Today, there are countless laws and policies that govern how commercial vessels and cargo are transported to ensure that products and people remain safe on the water.
 Unfortunately, certain risks still remain despite strict safety regulations.
 Transporters are not able to control hazards like cross border conflicts, pirates, and natural occurrences that may develop while performing their duties.